 Animals are always in need of people who want to do something for them, so thank you!
-You may go directly to our Defending Animals section, or, more specifically, to the What you can do do or the Collaborate with Animal Ethics page.
-From there, you can visit other parts of our website, where we explain how animals can be aided, including our sections about how animals can be helped in nature and how to reject animal exploitation.
+You can go directly to our Defending Animals section, or, more specifically, to the What you can do do or the Collaborate with Animal Ethics page.
+From there, you can visit other parts of our website, where we explain how animals can be helped, including our sections about how animals can be helped in nature and how to reject animal exploitation.

 If you’re going to read just one thing, consider this general introduction.
 If you’re willing to explore the issue a bit more, it may be useful for you to take a look at the general texts in the various sections on this site.
 More specifically, we recommend reading the following texts for each of the topics:

-You may want to expend a more significant amount of time reading supplementary texts.
-Remember, also, that many pages include a number of references which will allow you to look for more information and data about each of the issues.
+Many pages include a number of references which will allow you to look for more information and data about each of the issues.

 Learn the arguments according to all major ethical theories and take a look at our Introduction to wild animal suffering video course and ebook.
 You can also download our leaflets.

 In addition to reading the education materials on our website, see our bibliographies, literature reviews, and research blueprints.
 Get in touch to see how we can help you get started in your research or if you want to collaborate.